 In his over 35 years of law practice, John has served as the Legal Counsel to the Governor of North Carolina and has represented and advised many hundreds of individuals, businesses and local governments throughout North Carolina.

 John is a 1981 graduate of Wake Forest University and a 1985 graduate of Wake Forest School of Law.
-Over the years he has been repeatedly selected as a member of the North Carolina “Legal Elite” in Business North Carolina’s annual survey of legal professionals.
-He holds the highest Martindale-Hubbell peer review rating for both professional integrity and legal ability.
-In 2020, John was selected as a “Super Lawyer” in his field of Employment Law for 2020 and 2021, and has also been selected for inclusion in U.S. News “Best Lawyers” in the field of Civil Litigation for 2021.
+Over the years he has been repeatedly selected as a member of the North Carolina “Legal Elite” in Business North Carolina’s annual survey of legal professionals, including for 2021.
+He has held the highest Martindale-Hubbell peer review rating for both professional integrity and legal ability since 1995.
+He has been selected as a North Carolina “Super Lawyer” in the field of Employment Law for 2020 and 2021, and has also been selected for inclusion in U.S. News “Best Lawyers” in the field of Civil Litigation for 2021.

 With family roots deep in western North Carolina, John and his family love living in this special part of the world.
 Active in civic affairs, John helped establish the Blue Ridge National Heritage Area and served as Executive Director of the Education and Research Consortium of the Western Carolinas, Inc. In addition to his service in the Office of the Governor, he was the first General Counsel to the North Carolina Department of Environment, Health and Natural Resources and served as Special Counsel to the North Carolina House of Representatives.
 He is a former member of the North Carolina State Banking Commission and the Board of the North Carolina Agency for Public Telecommunications.
 John is a recipient of the North Carolina Order of the Long Leaf Pine.

 The use of this website does not create an attorney-client relationship between the user and John C. Hunter.
 All information received will be considered confidential, but due to the nature of the internet, confidentiality cannot be assured during transmission.